Subscribe for Real-World Readiness

 Bringing extra clothing is always helpful.
 It will protect you from the harshness of the cold.

-Staying dry also extends to your gear so protect your winter camping kit with a waterproof layer.
+Staying dry also extends to your gear, so protect your winter camping kit with a waterproof layer.
 You can also place it inside your tent or winter camping shelter.

 6. Start Fall and Winter Trips Early in the Morning

-You must always remember the sun goes down early during the winter season.
+You must always remember that the sun goes down early during the winter season.
 Starting your camping trip early in the morning is always better than doing it later in the day.

 It will be best to set up your winter tent or find the perfect site before it gets dark.